muhammedenesbalci/YOLOv8-Custom-Object-Detection/README.md

-## YOLOv8 Object Detection with Code and CLI(Command Line Interface)
+## YOLOv8 Custom Object Detection with Code and CLI(Command Line Interface)
 In this repo, I am using the YOLOv8 models that trained with custom dataset, with code and CLI(Command Line Interface).
 I performed my tests on military aircrafts.

 **Contents**